Oil Can Boyd: 1990–1991: Montreal Expos

 Boyd signed with the Expos as a free agent after the 1989 season and in 1990 he won 10 games for the Expos and compiled a 2.93 ERA.

 When the Rangers acquired him from Montreal during the 1991 season, it looked like a deal that might lead to a division title, and though Boyd's work with the Expos before coming to Texas was not great (6–8, 3.52), it was good enough for the pitching-poor Rangers; however, in 12 starts he posted a 2–7 record with a 6.68 ERA (the highest of his career) and allowed 81 hits in only 62 innings.
 Boyd was a free agent when the season ended, and after turning down some offers for relief duties, he retired.

 1992–2007: Later career

 After MLB, Boyd played in Mexico for the Industriales of Monterrey and the Yucatán Leones in 1993 and 1994 respectively.

+In 1995, Boyd reported to spring training as a replacement player for the Chicago White Sox during the 1994–95 Major League Baseball strike.

 In 2005, Boyd came out of retirement at 45 years old to pitch for the Brockton Rox of the Can-Am League.
 He pitched in 17 games going 4 wins and 5 losses and a 3.83 ERA over 110 innings for the season.
 Boyd followed this with a 2007 barnstorming tour in the spirit of the Negro leagues under the team name of "Oil Can Boyd's Traveling All-Stars".